-Please see below recent empathy-related change.
+Please see below selected recent empathy-related change.

 See also: Halcyon Empathy Headlines